beausif/Form-Builder/README.md

 - [x] Automate generation of JS
 - [x] Automate generation of CSS
 - [x] Functionality to Create and Insert to DB
-- [ ] Functionality to Send Confirmation Email
+- [x] Functionality to Send Confirmation Email
-- [ ] Functionality to Send Notification Email
+- [x] Functionality to Send Notification Email
+- [ ] Automatically include Submit Button on Bottom of Form (Remove it from the Elements Allowed to Add)
+- [ ] Fix the Text Element
+- [ ] Generate ID on server side for elements
+- [ ] Restructure what information users provide for elements
+- [ ] Add editing functionality to elements on client side
+- [ ] Add editing functionality to form information on client side
 - [ ] Create Zip of Generated Files and Serve as a Download
 - [ ] Add more element functionality such as tables, anchors, images, and file input
 - [ ] Move modal html to server-side